CopenhagenToLondon/Knowledgebase/README.md

 * [Mathematics of finance playlist](https://www.youtube.com/watch?v=wJGR5Y-Qqac&list=PLqOZ6FD_RQ7lTg3D3k3TSj8ApXpT-b9kW)

 ### books, notes and slides
-**Thanks to Peter Cotton From Micropredictions**
+**Thanks for the recommendationslist by Peter Cotton From Micropredictions**

-There are many excellent books available on the topic of time series modeling.
+"There are many excellent books available on the topic of time series modeling.
 Some of the best include:

 "Forecasting: Principles and Practice" by Rob J Hyndman and George Athanasopoulos: This book provides a comprehensive introduction to time series modeling, including both theoretical and practical aspects.
 It covers a wide range of topics, including basic time series analysis, statistical forecasting methods, and advanced topics such as seasonal decomposition and exponential smoothing.